 - mefenamic acid

-- high-dose aspirin (low-dose aspirin is not normally considered to be an NSAID)
+- aspirin for pain relief (low-dose aspirin is not normally considered to be an NSAID)

 NSAIDs may be sold or prescribed under these names or a brand name.

 They're all similarly effective, although you may find a particular one works best for you.

 Most people can take NSAIDs, but some people need to be careful about taking them.

 It's a good idea to ask a pharmacist or doctor for advice before taking an NSAID if you:

 - are over 65 years of age